powerdev0510/online_bitcoin_casino/README.md

 ## Disclaimer
 This casino is just a prototype, and is probably not secure.
 If you're interested in actually running a Bitcoin casino, I recommend you write your own software.
 Besides, this is written in PHP, and is slow as hell.

+If you are interested in me.
+Please contact me via skype.
+my id is "power.dev2017" or "tgsssi2017"
+I am open minded to finish this project with you.